OpenAdaptAI/OpenAdapt/README.md

 # PuterBot: GUI Process Automation with Transformers

 Welcome to PuterBot: GUI Process Automation with Transformers!
 We are working with a dataset of user input events, screenshots, and window events.
-Our task is to generate the appropriate InputEvent(s) based on the previously recorded InputEvents and associated Screenshots, such that the original goal of the user in the recording is accomplished, while accounting for differences in screen resolution, window size, and application behavior.
+Our task is to generate the appropriate InputEvent(s) based on the previously recorded InputEvents and associated Screenshots, such that the task in the recording is accomplished, while accounting for differences in screen resolution, window size, application behavior, etc.

 ## Problem Statement

 Given a new Screenshot, we want to generate the appropriate InputEvent(s) based on the previously recorded InputEvents, where each Screenshot is taken immediately before its associated InputEvent.
-We need to account for differences in screen resolution, window size, and application behavior.
-InputEvents contain raw mouse and keyboard data which have been aggregated to remove unnecessary events.
+We need to account for differences in screen resolution, window size, application behavior, etc. InputEvents contain raw mouse and keyboard data which have been aggregated to remove unnecessary events.

 ## Dataset